breejs/bree/README.md

 // run a specific job (...)
 bree.run('beep');

-// add a job after initialization: bree.add(['boop']);
+// add a job array after initialization: bree.add(['boop']);
+// this must then be started using one of the above methods

+// add a job after initialization: bree.add('boop');
 // this must then be started using one of the above methods

 // remove a job after initialization: